spark-mv/cdn/install.md

 ## 6.2 Optional: CORS settings for HLS/HDS

-Hola CDN works with modern, chunked video protocols by requesting video segments from multiple servers in parallel.
+HolaCDN works with modern, chunked video protocols by requesting video segments from multiple servers in parallel.
 Basic operation does not require any changes to CORS settings.

 Hola recommends configuring certain HTTP headers.
 This allows HolaCDN to calculate bandwidth and maximize performance further.
 These changes are optional, and can be enabled at any time.